MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+- iterate over the input array
+  - add each element to a sum
+- return the sum

 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #